Home » Resources (LIST)

 fingerlabyrinth2_SMLabyrinths

 The Labyrinth is viewed as a metaphor for life’s journey.
 It offers lessons as we walk the path.
 It is used as a tool for meditation, stress relief, coping, insight, guidance, and self-discovery.
-Walking the labyrinth can assist us to address challenges.
+Walking the Labyrinth can assist us to address challenges.
 Meditate.
 Pray.
 Center.
 Find Peace and Serenity.
-To learn more about labyrinths, visit www.lessons4living.com/labyrinth.htm .
+To learn more about labyrinths, visit www.lessons4living.com/Labyrinth.htm .

 To locate labyrinths in your area, visit www.labyrinthsociety.org